johannaalbers/EHR-MIMIC-III-cohort-analysis/README.md

 1. Obtain credentialed MIMIC-III access through PhysioNet and connect to the host institution's VPN.
 2. Copy `creds.txt.example` to `creds.txt` and fill in your own values.
+3. Install the dependencies with `setup.R`.
-3. Open `EHR_MIMIC-III.ipynb` in an R kernel and run the cells in order.
+4. Run `EHR_MIMIC-III.ipynb` in the R kernel.

 R packages: `dplyr`, `tidyr`, `tibble`, `lubridate`, `readr`, `stringr`, `data.table`, `odbc`, `RMariaDB`.